The Basic Act on Cybersecurity is the fundamental law on cybersecurity.

 As for significant data breach incidents, before the PPC was created to enforce the APPI, in 2014 METI issued recommendation to an educational company regarding the leakage of personal information of approximately 30 million data subjects (children) to take necessary action to rectify the violation of the APPI.
 Several civil cases were filed in relation to this leakage of personal information.

 Please refer to 8.1 Regulatory Enforcement or Litigation.

-In a decision issued in October 2017, the Supreme Court found that the breach of a right to privacy may give rise to a claim for compensation for distress caused by the leakage of personal data (eg, name, birth date, address and telephone numbers).
-The case has been remanded to the High Court for further examination, and the High Court awarded JPY1,000 to the claimant.
-This is one of the cases mentioned in 8.1 Regulatory Enforcement or Litigation.
+In a decision issued in October 2017, the Supreme Court found that the breach of a right to privacy may give rise to a claim for compensation for distress caused by the leakage of personal data (eg, names, birth dates, addresses and telephone numbers).
+The case has been remanded to the Osaka Appeal Court for further examination, and the Appeal Court awarded JPY1,000 to the claimant on 20 November 2019.
+Many cases have been brought for the same data breach.
+For example, the Tokyo Appeal Court awarded JPY3,300 to other plaintiffs on 25 March 2020.
+These are some of the cases mentioned in 8.1 Regulatory Enforcement or Litigation.

-The Act on Special Measures Concerning Civil Court Proceedings for Collective Redress for Property Damage Incurred by Consumers, which was enacted on 1 October 2016, allows for class actions to be filed by consumers.
+The Act on Special Measures Concerning Civil Court Proceedings for Collective Redress for Property Damage Incurred by Consumers allows for class actions to be filed by consumers.
 Please note that claims allowed under that law are limited to property damage and do not cover compensation for distress caused by a breach of the APPI.
 However, as a practical matter, a number of data subjects may select the same lawyer to represent them and that lawyer can initiate one litigation for those data subjects, which can be similar to class action.